 Chris' international experience includes coordinating patent infringement trials and hearings throughout Europe (including trials seeking preliminary relief and cross-border injunctions), as well as nullity, cancellation, and opposition proceedings on important patent rights in European courts and the EPO.
 In these matters, he has coordinated the corresponding activities in the U.S. with respect to the U.S. counterpart patent litigations.

-Among other clients for which he has handled significant matters are AT&T Corporation, Eastman Kodak Company, Heidelberger Druckmaschinen AG, IBM Corporation, Lucent Technologies, Medinol, Ltd., Osteonics Corporation, Priceline.com, Qualcomm, Robert Bosch GmbH, Stryker Corporation and Symbol Technologies, Inc.
+He has handled significant matters for AT&T Corporation, Eastman Kodak Company, Heidelberger Druckmaschinen AG, IBM Corporation, Lucent Technologies, Medinol, Ltd., Osteonics Corporation, Priceline.com, Qualcomm, Robert Bosch GmbH, Stryker Corporation and Symbol Technologies, Inc., among others.

 A frequent lecturer, Chris has spoken throughout the U.S., Japan, China, and Korea on such topics as: